winston-yallow/govem/README.md

 to at least clean it up a bit), but it's a foundation that can be worked with.
 That being said, here are some things I want to add over the next months:
 - create proper configfile with sensible defaults for settings
-- use setuptools (it makes it easy to run `govem` inside a venv without explictly activating the venv, which will also help with making govem easy to install)
 - refactor the downloading code (especialy make it work with mono versions)
 - make directory for desktopfile installations configurable
 - add `govem refresh` subcommand for re-downloading or re-copying files for the